jaylab-ctrl/Muzikal/README.md

   - [Contribution](#contribution)

 ## Business Problem
-This app predicts whether music genre is 'Rock' or 'Hip-hop accordinf to the user's input of decompsed music data.
+This app predicts whether music genre is 'Rock' or 'Hip-hop according to the user's input of decompsed music data.

 ## Data source
 The data was collected from DataCamp Projects.